gbeckers/sound/doc/index.rst

 things do not matter when playing music or speech on an audio device, but they can matter very much in scientific work and other applications.

-*Sound* is intended to solve such problems.
+*Sound* helps to address such problems.

 In its simplest use case, *Sound* works with (collections of) normal audio files.
 This ensures hardware/software compatibility with the audio world.
-However it improves their usefulness by organizing important metadata in separate text-based (JSON) files.
+However it improves their usefulness by organizing metadata in separate text-based (JSON) files.

 For more heavy-duty work, *Sound* works with
 `Darr <https://darr.readthedocs.io/en/latest>`__-based data, which is a format designed for scientific use and supports very efficient random access reading/writing of disk-based numeric data.
-This way, you can efficiently work very large recordings, or zillions of recorded sound episodes which would otherwise be inefficiently stored in separate files.
-It also ensures your sound data can easily be used in various scientific computing environments.
+This allows for working very large recordings, or zillions of recorded sound episodes which would otherwise be inefficiently stored in separate files.
+It also ensures sound data can easily be read in scientific computing environments.

 Status
 ------